Paradeluxe/Praditor/markdown/params.md

 ##### 2. Validation Protocol:

-Employ a sliding window validation approach based on the fundamental premise that actual onsets should maintain persistent acoustic activity.
+Use a sliding window validation approach based on the fundamental premise that actual onsets should maintain persistent acoustic activity.
 In plain terms: if you have enough consecutive frames above the threshold, it’s valid.

   * **Above-threshold frames:** +1 contribution
   * **Below-threshold frames:** Penalized with -1 contribution (configurable penalty coefficient)